 Rose Cottage is a delightful Cornish cottage, one of a small group of original cottages in the centre of Trevone, about five minutes walk to the attractive sandy beach.
-The main Victorian cottage dates from 1870, while the single storey lounge is much earlier.
+The main Victorian cottage dates from 1870, while the single storey sitting room is much earlier.
 Rose is a charming cottage with original beams and layout, built facing south, with enclosed sunny front gardens.
 The cottage now has a modern bathroom and all up to date kitchen equipment.
-It has been owned by our family since 1920, and has been let to holiday visitors for over thirty years with many regular bookings over that time.
+It has been owned by our family since 1920, and has been let by myself to holiday visitors for over thirty years - with many regular bookings over that time.

 Within the cottage -

-A very large, attractive sitting room (approx 25ft x 13ft) with door leading to enclosed garden, open fireplace, TV and pull out bed
+A very large, attractive sitting room (approx 25ft x 13ft) with door leading to enclosed garden, open fireplace, TV and occasional pull out bed

 Dining room with open fireplace, dining table seating 6/8, two armchairs, TV with DVD player, and door leading to kitchen